The Block, Baltimore: Decline

 In 1913, the Maryland Vice Commission was established.
 Shortly after, fourteen commissioners went undercover to develop the Maryland Vice Commission Report, detailing sex-work in Baltimore.
 The report, however, is not entirely accurate and has a clear opinion against brothels.
 The investigators mainly focused on full-time prostitutes.
 The average age was 27, and most entered the sex trade in their 20s.
 Most workers knew how to read and write, even though many of them didn't go to high school.
 Sex-workers mostly reported feeling content with their lives, and they earned anywhere from $35 to $75 per week, compared to $6.14 per week at their previous jobs.
 The main reason sex workers went into the job was due to economic hardships, specifically family crisis, such as a spouse getting sick and being unable to work.

-The Maryland Vice Commissions Report didn't reflect the actual findings.
+The Maryland Vice Commissions Report did not reflect the actual findings.
 In the report, it claimed that prostitutes lived a "repulsive and perfectly hopeless" life.
 It reported that sex workers had physical appearances that showed they lacked intelligence, such as their facial expressions.
 The report concluded that sex-workers were victims of a weak mind and needed to be saved from their work.
-Although it was found that most workers started in the industry as a result of an economic crisis, the report stated that women would get married at young ages, get bored, and run off to a "promiscuous" lifestyle.
+Although it was found that most workers started in the industry as a result of an economic crisis, the report stated other workers were women who got married at a young age, get bored, and ran off to a "promiscuous" lifestyle.

 From the report, the Maryland Vice Commissions formed several recommendations.
-They recommended that sex work be suppressed due to health reasons, claiming that sex wasn't a necessity for men, and that promiscuous sex would lead to mental health issues.
+They recommended that sex work be suppressed for health reasons, claiming that sex wasn't a necessity for men, and that promiscuous sex would lead to mental health issues.
 The report also discussed that brothels were unsanitary places that led to alcohol abuse and gambling.
 They viewed sex workers as victims, stating that they needed to protect their virtues and morality, along with protecting the workers themselves due to their mental deficiencies (although the majority of the girls were found to have normal mentalities).